DoctorKhan/The-Social-Game-Book/src/40_part/225_war_on_play.md

 - "Think of all the exercise you got.
 Cut that."
 - "Think of all the books you ever read.
 Cut that by 70%."
 [Source: Galloway, Haidt, & Reeves Video Transcript]

 This is the War on Play translated into hard numbers.
 We have engineered an environment that systematically starves children of the very inputs their nervous systems require for healthy development: synchronous action, physical touch, shared laughter, and time in nature.
-The result, Haidt concludes, is not surprising: "the highest levels of anxiety, depression, the sense of meaninglessness, [and] suicide that we've ever seen."
+The result, Haidt concludes, follows predictably: "the highest levels of anxiety, depression, the sense of meaninglessness, [and] suicide that we've ever seen."
 [Source: Galloway, Haidt, & Reeves Video Transcript]

 ##### Corruption of Learning Play